jtb324/IBDCluster/docs/source/plugin_descriptions/expected_plugin_structure.rst

 This plugin file is required to have one additional function called "initialize" which accepts no arguments and returns nothing.
 This function is used by DRIVE to run the code dynamically.

+A template for the plugin class is shown below.
+The example uses dataclasses but a traditional class will work as well

 ..  code-block:: python